 3. Bumble Bee (Brahmari)

-- From here, breathe in through your nostrils
+- From here, inhale through your nostrils

 The Takeaway on Pranayama for Stress Relief: These Breathing Exercises Work!